Packrafting on the Verdon Gorge, France. Photo: Host / Blue Secret

 What is the accommodation like?

-You’ll spend your first two nights at campsites in picturesque spots in the Verdon region.
-The first night is at Camping Du Lac, located on the shores of the lake in the village of Saint Julien du Verdon.
-The second night is spent at Camping Les Lavandes, just outside the village of Castellane.
-These campsites are classic French affairs, offering good facilities, hot showers, and a friendly atmosphere.
-They are within walking distance of the villages, perfect for heading out for sundowners and dinner on the evenings of Day 1 and 2.
-You’ll stay in twin-share tents.
+You’ll spend your first two nights at a campsite in picturesque spot in the Verdon region, at Camping Les Lavandes, in the village of Castellane.
+The campsite is a classic French affair, offering good facilities, hot showers, and a friendly atmosphere within walking distance of the village centre – perfect for heading out for sundowners and dinner on the evenings of Day 1 and Day 2.
+Accommodation is a mix of cabins and eco-lodge tents, on a twin-share basis.
+Both provide comfy single beds, with sheets and pillows provided, so you only need to pack a sleeping bag (see the Kit List).

 For the final two nights of the trip, you'll stay at Chalet de la Maline, a gîte and restaurant in the heart of the Verdon Gorge, known for its magnificent viewpoint and rustic Provençal character.
 You’ll stay in single beds in small dormitories, sleeping 4, 6, or 8 people of mixed gender, depending on the group size.
 The rooms are basic, but this is more than made up for by the stunning location high above the Verdon Gorge, with a spacious terrace where you can relax all evening.